 The Queen’s Birthday long weekend is on its way stretching from Friday 8th - Monday 11th of June.
 It is the perfect excuse to have a mid-year getaway or a Sydney-side staycation - and the Sutherland Shire is the perfect place to find some wintry fun!

 The Sutherland Shire boasts of being home to one of the best whale watching hot spots in Sydney at Cape Solander near Kurnell in Kamay Botany National Park.
 The site is picturesque with stark white cliffs and the deep blue stretching beyond.
 With binoculars in hand you can hope to spy one of the many humpback whales migrating to warmer waters.
 June and July are particularly the perfect months for whale watching.
 Friendly volunteers are present at the site from late May to the end of July from sunrise to sunset, to assist with spotting as well as answering any questions you might have.
 Remember to rug up though, as the wind can sometimes be rather chilly!
 For more information visit National Parks.
+PLEASE NOTE: The road to Cape Solander and the whale watching platform will be closed from Monday 3 May to late July 2021.
+Learn more about the improvements being made at Cape Solander and check out some other top whale watching locations around Sydney

 For a more cosy experience in the Sutherland Shire, head to Something at Mary’s at Bundeena where you can enjoy one of the many daily pottery classes on offer.
 Arrive at the studio by either a scenic drive through the Royal National Park or via a picturesque ferry ride across the Port Hacking River from Cronulla.
 You will create your own handmade masterpiece with projects including cups, bowls, platters, tea pots or sculptures.
 Enjoy the warm atmosphere with a cup of tea and the friendly staff who are very knowledgeable and patient in their instruction.
 For more information and class bookings visit Something at Mary's.